1950 Pacific typhoon season: CMA Tropical Storm Fifteen

-CMA Tropical Storm Sixteen
+JMA Tropical Storm Sixteen

 This storm was the third and last storm consecutively to make landfall on Japan.

 Typhoon Ida

 Ida was a Category 1 typhoon that remained out to sea.

-Tropical Depression Twenty
+JMA Severe Tropical Storm Twenty

 This storm impacted Japan and South Korea.
 This storm also occurred in the Korean War, where Korean soldiers were battling in South Korea during the storm's impact on land.

 CMA Tropical Storm Twenty-one

 Severe Tropical Storm Twenty-one was a severe tropical storm that remained in open waters.

 Severe Tropical Storm Twenty-three

 Severe Tropical Storm Twenty-Three tracked through Japan.

 Typhoon Jane

 Typhoon Jane struck the island of Shikoku in Japan on 3 September.
 Resulting flooding and landslides killed 539 people.

 In late August, a depression formed and quickly intensified into a tropical storm and was given the name Jane.
 The storm drifted west northwestward and intensified into a typhoon.
 Jane gradually curved to the north and intensified to a category 2 typhoon.
 Jane shortly reached category 3 status and peak intensity at 185 km/h (115 mph).
 The typhoon accelerated to the north-northeast and weakened to a category 2 storm and made landfall in the modern-day Osaka-Kobe-Kyoto area.
 Jane crossed Kyoto Prefecture and weakened to a tropical storm and crossed the Noto Peninsula and reentered the Sea of Japan and passed just west of Sado Island.
 The storm struck eastern Aomori Prefecture and crossed the Tsugaru Straits and made a final landfall on the south coast of Hokkaido Prefecture.
 Jane crossed Hokkaido and dissipated south of the Kuril Islands.